-Item 3 of Part I of our Annual Report on Form 10-K for the year ended December 31, 2013, filed with the SEC on February 19, 2014, describes certain of our legal proceedings.
-There have been no material developments to the legal proceedings previously disclosed.
+Item 3 of Part I of our Annual Report on Form 10-K for the year ended December 31, 2013, filed with the SEC on February 19, 2014, and Item 1 of our Quarterly Report on Form 10-Q for the quarterly period ended June 28, 2014, filed with the SEC on July 29, 2014, describe certain of our legal proceedings.
+Except as provided below, there have been no material developments to the legal proceedings previously disclosed.

-The Company has been named as a defendant in purported antitrust class action complaints filed by Chip-Tech, Ltd. on July 18, 2014, and by Dependable Component Supply Corp. on July 22, 2014, in the United States District Court for the Northern District of California.
-The complaints allege restraint of trade in aluminum and tantalum electrolytic capacitors by the Company and 27 other manufacturers, and seek injunctive relief and unspecified joint and several treble damages.
+Since July 18, 2014, the Company has been named as a defendant in purported antitrust class action complaints filed by 1) Yana Bashmadin, Louis-Alexandre Leclair and Archie Martin, each in the Superior Court for the Province of Quebec, District of Montreal; 2) Chip-Tech, Ltd., David A. Bennett, Dependable Component Supply Corp., Everett Ellis, et al., Quathimatine Holdings, Inc., et al., Schuten Electronics, Inc., Home Tech Solutions Corp., and Steve Wong, each in the United States District Court for the Northern District of California; 3) Cygnus Electronic Corporation in the Ontario Superior Court of Justice; 4) eIQ Energy, Inc. in the United States District Court for the District of New Jersey; and 5) Sara Ramsay in the Supreme Court of British Columbia.
+The case filed by eIQ Energy has since been transferred to the United States District Court for the Northern District of California.
+The complaints allege restraints of trade in aluminum and tantalum electrolytic capacitors, and in some cases, film capacitors, by the Company and other manufacturers, and seek injunctive relief and unspecified joint and several treble damages.
 The Company intends to defend vigorously against the complaints.